 Eight bounding box handles appear around the rectangle.
 Scale the rectangle by dragging a handle.
 Move the cursor away from a corner bounding box handle until you see the rotate icon; then drag to rotate.

 The center point widget makes it simple to locate the shape's center—to help position and align objects to the center of your shape.

 When you draw a Live Shape, you can easily edit the shape's properties in the Control panel at the top.

-Click Shape Properties to precisely change your shape’s unique attributes such as its dimensions, rotation, and corner properties for the Live Rectangle.
+Click Shape to precisely change your shape’s unique attributes such as its dimensions, rotation, and corner properties for the Live Rectangle.

 You can also use the Transform panel to change a shape's properties.

 Tip: To reset a rotated shape or path to its original angle, select 0° in the Polygon Angle or Rotate fields in the Transform and Shape panels.

 With the Polygon tool, draw a polygon that is six-sided by default.
 Drag the polygon's side widget to dynamically increase or decrease the number of sides.
 You can also change this value in the Transform panel’s Polygon Properties using the Polygon side count slider; or simply enter a number in the field.

 Drag the four bounding box handles in the corners to resize and rotate the polygon.
 You can scale Live Polygons non-uniformly without losing their live characteristics.
 To return the shapes to equal-sided polygons, click Make Sides Equal in the Transform and Shape panels.